 Giving negative feedback across cultures takes more than using an understandable language.
 It’s even more than using the right words.
 It has to do with how directly you deliver your feedback.

 American has a unique culture in delivering negative feedback.
-Even though American culture is considered a direct one, they are less direct than most European cultures when it comes to giving negative feedback.
-The typical American formula for delivering negative feedback is to soften it with some positive messages up-front before giving the real criticism.
-After delivering the main points, the American will wrap it up on a positive note again.
+Even though American culture is considered a direct one, it is less straightforward than most European cultures when giving negative feedback.
+The typical American formula for delivering negative feedback is to soften it with positive messages up-front before honest criticism.
+Then, after delivering the constructive criticism, the American will wrap it up on a positive note again.

 The American feedback delivery formula:

 Lisa: Hans, you are delivering exceptional quality in your coding.

 Lisa: But other engineers can’t catch up on ways to integrate your coding into theirs.
 Is it possible to collaborate more on that front?